dcos-labs/dcos-openvpn/README.md

 1. Inherits OpenVPN in Docker from https://hub.docker.com/r/kylemanna/openvpn
 1. Automatically configures PKI, certificates and runs OpenVPN without user interaction
 1. Provides a REST interface for adding, revoking users and accessing their credentials for use with a suitable client
-1. Exposes endpoints for OpenVPN - 1194/TCP & UDP, 5000/TCP REST
+1. Exposes endpoints for OpenVPN - 1194/UDP, REST interface - 5000/TCP
 1. The REST interface uses Flask-BasicAuth and defined environment variables ovpn_username & ovpn_password which must be defined before installation
-1. TLS is enabled by default on the REST interface - currently using the self signed openvpn certificate
+1. TLS is enabled by default on the REST interface - currently using the self signed OpenVPN certificate
-1. The Zookeeper znode dcos-vpn has ACLs enabled using the secrets and protects server and client credentials
+1. The Zookeeper znode dcos-vpn has ACLs enabled, to protect the OpenVPN server and client credentials
 1. Synchronisation of assets between the container and Zookeeper in case the container is restarted
 1. Clients revoked through the REST interface are correctly revoked from OpenVPN
-1. Merged the previously separate openvpn server & openvpn-admin packages into one.
+1. Merged the previously separate openvpn server & openvpn-admin 0.0.0-0.1 packages into one.
 The openvpn-admin package is no longer required.

 DC/OS Public Universe Installation
 --------------

 1. From the **DC/OS Dashboard > Universe > Packages > enter openvpn in the search box**
-1. Select Install Package > Advanced Installation and scroll down
+1. Select **Install Package > Advanced Installation** and scroll down
 1. Configure both the ovpn_username & ovpn_password, which are required for the REST interface auth and for the Zookeeper ACL credentials
-1. Select Review and Install > Install
+1. Select **Review and Install > Install**
-1. The service is installed and runs through its configuration.
-When complete, it'll be marked as Running and Healthy
+1. The service is installed and initialises, when complete, it'll be marked as Running and Healthy
 1. See Troubleshooting for any issues, otherwise go to Usage

 Marathon Installation